BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 - Providing a simple way for your mod to register the Lua function (*callback*) that should run when the hotkey is pressed.
 - Handling all the low-level work: loading and saving keybinding preferences, UI creation, listening for input, checking against registered keybindings, detecting conflicts, and calling the correct callback function in your mod.

-Essentially, you define what your hotkey action is and what code runs, and the MCM handles how it's triggered by player input and managed in the UI.
+Essentially, you define what your hotkey action is and what code runs, and MCM handles how it's triggered by player input and managed in the UI.

 #### Defining a keybinding